Hidden self-duality and exact mobility edges in quasiperiodic network models

 {\em Hidden self-duality in quasiperiodic mosaic model.---}In the previous literature, the MEs in mosaic models were attributed to the breaking of self-duality \cite{Wang2020Quasiperiodic}.
-However, one of the key findings in this Letter is that the MEs observed in mosaic models are actually come from the hidden self-duality.
-To illustrate this, we consider the Hamiltonian
+However, one of the key findings in this manuscript is that the MEs observed in these models actually come from the hidden self-duality.
+To illustrate this, we consider